Siteimprove/alfa/.changeset/short-rings-drop.md

 **Added:** New abstraction for math expressions

-Addedd an abstraction for length, length-percentage and number that handle the possible math expressions in these value.
+Added an abstraction for length, length-percentage and number that handle the possible math expressions in these values.